Night of Champions (2014): Preliminary matches

-The actual pay-per-view opened with The Usos (Jimmy Uso and Jey Uso) defending the WWE Tag Team Championship against Goldust and Stardust.
+The actual pay-per-view opened with The Usos (Jey Uso and Jimmy Uso) defending the WWE Tag Team Championship against Goldust and Stardust.
 The Usos dominated throughout the match until Jey attempted a Samoan splash on Stardust but landed on Stardust's raised knee.
 Stardust immediately rolled up Jey for a pinfall, thus winning the titles.

 Next, Sheamus defended the United States Championship against Cesaro.
 In the end, after an evenly contested match, Sheamus executed a Brogue Kick on Cesaro to retain the title.

-After that, Dolph Ziggler (accompanied by R-Ziggler) defended the Intercontinental Championship against The Miz(accompanied by Damien Mizdow.
+After that, Dolph Ziggler (accompanied by R-Ziggler) defended the Intercontinental Championship against The Miz (accompanied by Damien Mizdow).
 Miz rolled up Ziggler while holding his tights to win the match and his fourth Intercontinental Championship.

 The next match on the card was scheduled between Roman Reigns and Seth Rollins.

 The match was cancelled the day before the event, as Reigns was rushed to the hospital for surgery on an incarcerated hernia, and was deemed unable to compete.
 Rollins walked to the ring to claim a victory against via forfeit.
 While in the ring, Dean Ambrose attacked Rollins.
 The Authority emerged from backstage to separate the two and restore order.
 Security later tied Ambrose's hands behind his back and escorted him out of the arena.

 In the fifth match, before the match Lillian Garcia sang the American Anthem.
 Rusev (accompanied by Lana) faced Mark Henry.
 During the match, Henry executed The World's Strongest Slam, but couldn't capitalize.
 In the end, Henry submitted to The Accolade.

 In the next match, Randy Orton faced Chris Jericho.
 In the end, Jericho executed a Codebreaker on Orton for a nearfall.
 Jericho dove off the top rope but Orton countered into a mid-air RKO and pinned Jericho to win the match.

 In the penultimate match, Paige defended the Divas Championship in a triple threat match against Nikki Bella and AJ Lee.
 After leaving Bella unconscious out of the ring, Lee forced Paige to submit to the Black Widow to win the title.
 With this win, Lee tied the record for most reigns alongside Eve Torres with three.